cavaliercoder/go-algorithms/README.md

 Documentation is available on [godoc.org](https://godoc.org/github.com/cavaliercoder/go-algorithms).

-To test all algorithms for correctness with random input run
+To test all algorithms for correctness with pseudo-random input, run

-    $ go test -v
+    $ make test

+To test all algorithms for correctness repeatedly with fuzzed input, run:

+    $ make fuzz

 To benchmark all algorithms for best, worst and pseudo-random (hopefully average) case, run:

-    $ go test -v -bench=. -benchtime=10s
+    $ make bench